 The Fix:

-- Weekly brushing with a slicker brush (think of it as exfoliation for dogs).
+- Brush weekly with a slicker brush (think of it as exfoliation for dogs).

 - Hand-stripping twice a year to yank dead hairs from the root.